Flowers in the Window: Background

 According to Fran Healy, he wrote "Flowers in the Window" during June 1998 in France, at Mike Hedges' recording studio while Travis were recording their previous album, The Man Who.
 When Hedges told Healy that every artist who had recorded at his studio wrote a song there, Healy refused to do so because he "didn't feel like it".
 Healy had previous written songs alone in his room, but one day, he sat at Hedges' piano and composed the opening riff.
 He then transferred this riff to his guitar and came up with most of the song's melody and its hook, which he wanted to be six syllables.
 Upon looking outside at Hedges' garden, he came up with the hook and title: "Flowers in the Window".

 Later that night, Healy stayed at the studio while the rest of the band were out drinking.
 After they returned inebriated and went to sleep, Healy heard what he thought was someone choking on vomit, and he ran around the chateau searching for whoever was making this noise.
 Eventually, he found bassist Dougie Payne vomiting out his bedroom window.
 Perturbed by this incident, Healy returned to his room, wrote the song's lyrics on the back of an envelope in 10 minutes, and cried when he recited them.
 He explained on the band's website, "I was aware for the first time that a good distraction is necessary in writing lyrics.
 Or not being con[s]cious of what I'm doing is required if it is to have that magic."

 Although uncredited on the album, "Flowers in the Window" was co-written by Paul McCartney.
 In an interview for Rate Your Music, Healy explained, "I met McCartney whilst recording a television programme and I played him an unfinished track from the new album.
 He said: 'That's a great little song.'
 He helped us finish the ending, but we didn't give him a credit on the sleeve."

 Music video

 The video features the band walking around a small town where all the residents are pregnant women.
 The band enter a clinic where women are staying and begin to perform the song.
 A chained-up man in distress appears at the end of the video.
 An alternate version of the video also uses clips from the movie Saved!.

 Live performances

 During live performances of the song, it is typically dedicated to members of the band or stage crew who have reached a significant moment in a relationship.
 For example, during the 12 Memories tour in 2003, it was dedicated to the lighting manager who had just had a child.
-In 2007, whilst playing at the Hammersmith Apollo, it was dedicated to their touring pianist Klaus, who had become engaged the day before.
+In 2007, whilst playing at the Hammersmith Apollo, it was dedicated to their touring pianist Claes Björklund, who had become engaged the day before.